 I'm a singer and writer living in Brooklyn, New York.
 I share my August 22 birthday with Dorothy Parker, John Lee Hooker, Claude Debussy, and Kristen Wiig.
 My first gigs were in Wasilla, Alaska, where I sang Patsy Cline tunes in dive bars.
 Classical voice study helped build my musical foundation, but equally formative was the time I spent singing along with records by Ella Fitzgerald, Carmen McRae, Joni Mitchell, and Tom Waits, to name just a few.

 I was indeed willing to be lucky when I moved to New York in 2003, and New York has been very generous to me ever since.
-Among my more eclectic gigs are assorted commercial jingles, guesting with Jeff Goldblum on the opening night of his run at the Café Carlyle, making a cameo on a Moby record, and performing the national anthem at CitiField for the New York Mets (full disclosure: I'm a Yankees fan).
+Among my more eclectic gigs are singing at Ralph Lauren’s 2019 fall launch at New York Fashion Week, guesting with Jeff Goldblum on the opening night of his run at Café Carlyle, making a cameo on a Moby record, and performing the national anthem at CitiField for the New York Mets (full disclosure: I'm a Yankees fan).
 In 2010, I appeared on Broadway as the female vocalist (and Frank Sinatra's duet partner) in Twyla Tharp’s Come Fly Away.
-More recently, I sang a tune (and wore a fabulous vintage dress) in Errol Morris's critically acclaimed Netflix documentary-drama, Wormwood.
+In 2017, I sang a tune (and wore a fabulous vintage dress) in Errol Morris's critically acclaimed Netflix documentary-drama, Wormwood.

-When I'm not performing or rehearsing music, I’m am often writing on my blog, Ad Alta Voce, about creativity, food, or this city I love so much.
+When I'm not performing or rehearsing music, I can usually be found pottering in the kitchen or out and about in this city I love so much.

 ...New York is the greatest city in the world.
 I agree with Cole Porter: "I like the city air, I like to drink of it.
 The more I know New York the more I think of it.
 I like the sight and the sound and even the stink of it.
 I happen to like New York."